-Section Members are a diverse group of social scientists and fishery managers.
-Our understanding of the roles of fishery social scientists is as follows:
+Section Members are a diverse group scientists with interests in social science, economics, and fisheries management.
+Our understanding of the roles of fisheries economists and social scientists is as follows:

-The Role of Cultural Anthropologists and Sociologists is primarily to assess the socio-cultural and community changes that may result from alternative fishery management strategies.
+The role of cultural anthropologists and social scientists is primarily to assess the socio-cultural and community changes that may result from alternative fishery management strategies.
 Measuring the changes in fishery and community demographics, employment, and social institutions such as family and kinship, are important subjects of inquiry.
 Determining the dependence of communities on fishing and the long-term sustainability of rural fishing communities are important areas of research shared with economists and other social scientists.